Do you know about the THIRD type of autoimmune thyroid disease?

 3. Thyroid ultrasonographic characteristic: Abnormal thyroid echographic pattern characterized by diffuse low thyroid echogenicity associated with a reduced

 Unfortunately, the old technology TBII test is being replaced by newer TRAb (thyroid receptor antibody) tests.
 Some of these “third generation” TRAb tests falsely claim to offer exactly what the TBII test used to provide (Ehlers et al, 2019).
+But if there are no scientific articles that prove that they detect the blocking antibody, how can we trust them?

 It seems that most of these test developers have decided that the hypothyroid form of the TRAb antibody is not important to diagnose, from a test marketing perspective.
-Most of them simply measure the net difference between stimulating and blocking, giving a number only for the stimulating effect (McLachlan & Rapoport, 2013).
+Some of them simply measure the net difference between stimulating and blocking, giving a number only for the net stimulating effect (McLachlan & Rapoport, 2013).

 Criterion #3, a thyroid ultrasound, is important, since gland atrophy remains even after the antibody has disappeared.
 “Reduced thyroid volume” is relative, so it needs to be assessed by sex (thyroids are smaller in women) and body surface area.
 Glands will show abnormal shrinkage in relationship to the person’s sex and body surface area, and sometimes an abnormal pattern of shrinkage in which the lobe that is usually larger in populations is smaller in the individual.
 (Vitti et al, 1994; Carle et al, 2009; Turicos et al, 2015).